nickdimizas/citizen-portal-frontend/README.md

    npm run dev
    ```

-3. Open your browser at:
+3. You can now access the frontend at:
    ```
    http://localhost:5173
    ```